 According to the Centers for Disease Control and Prevention (CDC), one in five high school students is affected by bullying each year.
 Additionally, one in six high school students is affected by cyberbullying.
 Short-term effects on victims include impacts grades, anxiety, depression and social isolation.
 Adults who were bullied as children can experience chronic depression, post-traumatic stress disorder and substance abuse.

 Bullying does not just affect the victims, however.
-Bullies also experience negative effects from their behaviors.
+Bullies also experience negative psychological effects from their behaviors.
 Bullies are at an increased risk for social, academic and physical withdrawal.
 Their difficulties in maintaining healthy social relationships make them more likely to become abusive and/or antisocial later in life.
 Children who bully are less likely than their peers to be highly educated or successful in their careers as adults.

 The National Center on Safe Supportive Learning Environments (NCSSLE) notes that a psychologically safe school climate can significantly reduce bullying behaviors and mitigate negative outcomes for victims of bullying both inside and outside of the classroom.
 Positive relationships between students, teachers and family members can foster a sense of safety, encourage healthy behaviors and promote lower levels of student aggression.